briandorsey/partisci/doc/status.rst

 * gzip responses when possible
 * Add paging to REST results
 * add ``since`` query parameter, which only returns newer ``version`` entries
+* store and return app_data with each Version, allowing custom data
 * Store more historical data from updates.

   * Last update time for each app/version/machine.
 This would give a full version history for each machine.